top of page

 Fundamental Understanding of Sugar

 Sugar, in all forms, is a simple carbohydrate the body converts into glucose and uses for energy.
-But the effect on the body and your overall health depends on the type of sugar you’re eating, either natural or refined.
+But the effect on the body and your overall health depends on the type of sugar you eat, either natural or refined.
 Natural sugars are found in fruit as fructose and in dairy products, such as milk and cheese, as lactose.

 Refined sugar comes from sugar cane or sugar beets, which are processed to extract the sugar.
-It is typically found as sucrose, which is the combination of glucose and fructose.
 Processed white and brown sugars are found in cakes and cookies, and cereal.
 Food manufacturers also add chemically produced sugar, typically high-fructose corn syrup, to foods and beverages, including crackers, flavored yogurt, tomato sauce and salad dressing.
 Low-fat foods are the worst offenders, as manufacturers use sugar to add flavor.

 How Do We Metabolize Sugar?

-How the body metabolizes the sugar in fruit and milk differs from how it metabolizes the refined sugar added to processed foods.
-The body breaks down refined sugar rapidly, causing insulin and blood sugar levels to skyrocket.
-Because refined sugar is digested quickly, you don’t feel full after you’re done eating.
-The fiber in fruit slows down metabolism and expands the gut to make you feel full.
+How the body metabolizes the sugar in fruit and milk differs from how it metabolizes refined sugars added to processed foods.
+The body breaks down refined sugar (found in cookies, cakes, and many snacks) rapidly, causing insulin and blood sugar levels to skyrocket.
+Because refined sugar is digested quickly, you don’t feel full after you are done eating.
+On the other hand, the fiber in fruit slows down metabolism as it expands the gut to make you feel full.

-But there’s an important caveat.
+But there is an important caveat.
 Once the sugar passes through the stomach and reaches the small intestine, it doesn’t matter if it came from an apple or a soft drink.

 How much sugar is already in your blood will determine how the body uses the sugar.
 If you already have a lot of sugar in your system, then what you just digested will form either fat or glycogen, the storage form of glucose that’s used for quick energy.
 It doesn’t matter if it’s junk food or fruit.